 It's romantic and compelling.
 But, if he did that twice a day, every day — playing similar, anthemic 80's rock songs on her front lawn — she'd be over it pretty quickly.
 He'd have to take his lawnmower and Peter Gabriel cassettes somewhere else.

 That's essentially what sending emails too frequently in your cadence is like.
 If your leads receive obtrusive, daily reminders and promotions from you, they'll unsubscribe from your mailing list.

 There's no magic figure when it comes to email frequency.
 It's going to vary from business to business.
-It may take some time to get the right feel for how often you should be sending your emails.
+It may take some time to get the right feel for how often you should send your emails.